dankamongmen/notcurses/USAGE.md

 // info in notcurses_stop().
 This inhibits that output.
 #define NCOPTION_SUPPRESS_BANNERS    0x0020

-// If smcup/rmcup capabilities are indicated, notcurses defaults to making use
+// If smcup/rmcup capabilities are indicated, Notcurses defaults to making use
 // of the "alternate screen".
 This flag inhibits use of smcup/rmcup.
 #define NCOPTION_NO_ALTERNATE_SCREEN 0x0040